Geladen/algorand-games-platform/README.md

 `create(asset, fee_holder)` The match organizer must call this function to create the smart contract and set the asset to be used in the match and the account that will receive the payout fees.

-`init(txn, asset)` Must be called by contract creator to initialize the application, must review a transaction in which contract fees are paid
+`init(txn, asset)` Must be called by contract creator to initialize the application, must receive a transaction in which contract fees are paid

 `opt_in(txn, fee_amount)` This function must be called by both players to opt in to the contract, and based on the contract status it routs between the internal functions: join and define_stake